CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 <hr/>

-# Ensures your functions are only called with certain values as inputs depending on the caller
+# Ensures your functions are only called with specific inputs' values for each caller

 ## 💽Testing and implementation example repo => [(click)](https://github.com/CarlosAlegreUr/InputControl-SmartContract-Testing) 💽